Welcome to Ducklings

 At St Michael's we follow the Phonics Shed Phonics scheme.
 You will be sent a link to access the activities your child can complete at home once the children have started to learn their sounds.

-This week in our phonics we will be learning these digraphs (two letters making 1 sound):
+This week in our phonics we will be learning about:

 You can find guidance of all of our sounds and the actions on the Phonics Shed YouTube Channel.
 Or use this link:

-The Ducklings is our Reception EYFS class for children who will have their 5th birthday in the academic year between 1st September and the 31st August.
+The Ducklings is our Reception EYFS (Early Years Foundation Satge) class for children who will have their 5th birthday in the academic year between 1st September and the 31st August.
 All the children start school together in September, with an option to go home at lunchtime until Christmas.
 By January all pupils are full time.
-There is a maximum of 30 children in the class with 3 members of staff every morning and 2 every afternoon.
+There is a maximum of 30 children in the class with 3 members of staff for 4 mornings, and 2 every afternoon.

-The Ducklings are very much a part of the wider school, and the whole school trip in their second or third week of school gives them and their families a sense of being a real member of the St. Michael's community.
-We welcome parents and grandparents into the Ducklings classroom at all times and on our many trips.
+The Ducklings are very much a part of the wider school, and we welcome parents and grandparents into the Ducklings classroom at all times and on our many trips.

 The Ducklings receive a letter from a buddy in Year 5 before they start school and their buddy greets them and plays with them on their summer afternoon visit to the school.
 The relationship continues to flourish as they meet the again on the first day of school and know that they always have someone to look out for them in the playground.